isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-roof-rats-in-attic/index.md

 If there is a huge population of roof rats in your attic, you should consult a professional pest control company to help you out.

-Getting rid of roof rats in the attic is a time
-- consuming process but dont forget that all your efforts will eventually bring back the comforts of your home.
+Getting rid of roof rats in the attic is a time-consuming process but dont forget that all your efforts will eventually bring back the comforts of your home.

 ##  Sources:

-1. [The role of roof rats (Rattus rattus) in the spread. ..
+1. [The role of roof rats (Rattus rattus) in the spread. .. - NCBI - NIH](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2870913/)2.
+[Rat Management Guidelines--UC IPM](http://ipm.ucanr.edu/PMG/PESTNOTES/pn74106.html)3.
-- NCBI
-- NIH](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2870913/)2.
-[Rat Management Guidelines
-- -UC IPM](http://ipm.ucanr.edu/PMG/PESTNOTES/pn74106.html)3.
 [Effectiveness of rodenticides for managing invasive roof rats](https://www.ncbi.nlm.nih.gov/pubmed/24443051)4.
-[About Roof Rats
-- the County of Santa Clara](https://www.sccgov.org/sites/vector/resources/brochures/Documents/Roof%20Rats.pdf)
+[About Roof Rats - the County of Santa Clara](https://www.sccgov.

+org/sites/vector/resources/brochures/Documents/Roof%20Rats.pdf)